ftodoric/cgl-svelte/README.md

 # Conway's Game of Life

 This is a simple implementation of Conway's Game of Life.
 The app is built using [SvelteKit](https://kit.svelte.dev/).
+This project is used as a learning ground for the Svelte framework.

 ## Developing